 After your relaxing day at the Put-in-Bay wineries, it’s time to head back to the dock for the boat ride back to the mainland.
 Depending on where you came from, board the ship back to Kelley’s Island and Downtown Sandusky or the one heading straight back to Port Clinton Once back aboard the Jet Express make sure to grab a seat on the top deck to take in the views!

 Your day doesn’t have to stop here!
 Gideon Owen Wine Company is located on Catawba Island, just a ten-minute drive from The Jet Express dock in Port Clinton and a 25 minute drive from the Sandusky dock.
 Drive responsibly, and enjoy one last hurrah at Catawba Island’s first commercial vineyard in over 100 years.
 Their delicious wines, full service restaurant and live entertainment are the perfect way to end your day on Lake Erie.

 Ride with Jet Express

 A quick day trip is an easy way to have a fun outing with family and friends for an adventure everyone will enjoy.
-Once you have decided to take the family on a day trip to the islands, visit Jet Express to purchase your ferry tickets.
+Once you have decided to take a day trip to the Put-in-Bay wineries, visit Jet Express to purchase your ferry tickets.
 You won’t regret it!